jsn/sillyscheme/README.rst

    |     01      | Extended tag (next 6 bits) |
    +-------------+----------------------------+

-2. Tail calls: instead of storing APPLY in control register, we should store (cons APPLY stack-position).
-Then we can get rid of dump register pushes.

-3. Memory management: we can try to force every non-cell blob object (like string data) to be always pointed at by exactly one cell.
+2. Memory management: we can try to force every non-cell blob object (like string data) to be always pointed at by exactly one cell.
 Then we get a pool for cells and another pool for blobs.
 Objects in cell pool can be garbage-collected trivially (walking C-stack may be necessary, though),